 “Honestly, I’m not even sure where to begin with this review.
 I am absolutely blown away with what I read, learned, and the laugh out loud moments I had while reading this.” —Melissa, homeschooling mom and blogger at www.gchomeschool.com

-Student Page–a chapter by chapter expansion of topics using free online articles, videos, and images along with suggested activities, many of which are fun as well as educational.
+Student Page —chapter by chapter expansion of topics using free online articles, videos, images, and original source material along with suggested activities, many of which are fun as well as educational.